Kitten Foster Manual

 Picking up and returning your foster kittens

 To pick up and return kittens, simply schedule an appointment with the foster coordinator.
 When you speak with the foster coordinator about picking up some kittens, he or she will assess what age of kittens will work best with your lifestyle.
-Appointments will typically be scheduled on Wednesday through Sunday from 10 am to 6 pm at the Best Friends Kitten Nursery or the Best Friends Pet Adoption Center in Sugar House.
+Appointments will typically be scheduled on Wednesday through Sunday from 10 am to 6 pm at the Best Friends Kitten Nursery or the Best Friends Lifesaving Center in Sugar House.

 Scheduling vaccines for your kittens

 When you pick up your foster kittens, you will receive a Kitten Foster Goal Sheet, which will contain the dates that your foster kittens’ vaccines are due and any pertinent medical or behavioral information that you need for that group of kittens.
 Vaccination appointments are scheduled at least 24 hours in advance via a phone call or email to the foster coordinator (keeping in mind that those appointments can only be scheduled during business hours Wednesday through Sunday).
-All vaccination appointments are at the pet adoption center in Sugar House.
+All vaccination appointments are at the lifesaving center in Sugar House.

 Scheduling vet appointments for your kittens